 If I don’t want to take the annual vacation I’m entitled to, can I ask to be paid instead?

 No. The Employment Standards Act says that time off for vacation must be taken.
-If you’re covered by the Act (see who’s covered), neither you nor your employer can waive your rights under the Act.
+If you’re covered by the Act (see who’s covered), neither you nor your employer can waive your rights under it.
 If your employer doesn’t ensure you take the annual vacation you’re entitled to, it’s a violation of the law.
 Even if they pay you out instead.

 Am I obligated to respond to work emails while on vacation?